 You may schedule an initial appointment by calling the Counseling Center at 425-352-3183 or stopping by UW1 - 080 during office hours.
 If you are already seeing one of our counselors, you can also send an email to email@example.com.

 Students benefit the most from counseling when they keep all of their scheduled appointments.
 Counselors try their best to schedule the appointment at a time that works for you.
 If you are unable to attend an appointment, please call at least 24 hours prior to your appointment to cancel.
 It will free up the appointment slot for other students in need.

 Students who no-show to the appointment, have late cancellation 2 out of 3 consecutive appointments, or do not respond to a missed appointment email by the date indicated will no longer be eligible for ongoing counseling services for the remainder of the quarter.
-Students are still eligible to see a counselor during walk-in hours, Monday – Friday between 1:00 and 3:00 pm.
+Students will still be eligible to see a counselor during walk-in hours, Monday to Friday from 1:00pm and 3:00pm.
 Students will be eligible for continuous individual, group or couple counseling starting from the next quarter.